Customers who pay a service charge will receive some or all of the environmental services Midland Heart offers. These include:

 What level of service can you expect?

-- A grass collection service every cut, would double current costs due to an increase in labour, vehicles, machinery and fuel.
-The mulching process cuts the grass into fine pieces so it is naturally spread and absorbed into the grass.
-This method is also more eco friendly and adds vital nutrients to produce a healthier lawn.
+• The mulching process (‘Cut and Drop’) cuts the grass into fine pieces so it is naturally spread and absorbed into the grass.
+This method is also more eco-friendly and adds vital nutrients to produce a healthier lawn.

 Shrub borders and hedges

-Weeds are treated using herbicide.
-Where appropriate they will be scraped manually out depending on growth.
+Weeds are treated using herbicide in all areas except on grassed areas.
+Where appropriate they will be removed manually depending on growth.